Finding the perfect PADI Divemaster Course

 Obviously some areas are cheaper than others.
 If the local diving in that area is all shore diving then your course will be cheaper than in an area where all the dives are done on liveaboards.

 Read reviews – Facebook, Google, Tripadvisor to find out what other peoples experiences were.
 Find out who teaches the Divemaster Courses at the dive centre(s) you’re considering – how much experience do they have?
+To choose the right Divemaster Course you need to make sure you have all the information in front of you.

 People usually consider Internships for one of 2 reasons: